 Accommodations

-There are 5 large fully-stocked log cabins and a full beach-house available to rent, all with gorgeous ocean views.
-Sit on your private deck and watch the many large vessels navigating the narrows, or possibly even some wildlife.
-While we were there, we spotted a group of otters mingling on the large rocks just below our deck and a pod of dolphins swimming through the passage.
+Five large, fully-stocked log cabins and a full beach house are available to rent, all with gorgeous ocean views.
+Sit on your private deck and watch the many large vessels navigating the narrows, and possibly even some wildlife.
+While there, we spotted a group of otters mingling on the large rocks just below our deck and a pod of dolphins swimming through the passage.

 Float suites and rooms are also available at the onsite marina.

-Glamping tents provide a bit more rustic charm but are still full of many of the features we have all come to know and love.
+Glamping tents provide a bit more rustic charm but are still full of many features we have all come to know and love.
 The deluxe, luxury oceanfront tents are fully equipped with everything you need, including a full three-piece bathroom with hot water!
-The cliff-side tents come with power but are geared towards those looking for a more tent-like experience (although you still aren’t really roughing it!).
+These cliff-side tents have power but are geared towards those looking for a more tent-like experience (although you still aren't roughing it!).
 Kitchen essentials, bedding, linens and towels are provided with any of the Glamping tents.

-If camping in your own RV or tent is more your thing, then you might be interested in setting up at the Ripple Rock RV Park.
-Part of Brown’s Bay Resort, this RV Park offers 57 full-service sites both on the water and in the trees.
-Although these sites aren’t overly private, your view will most likely make up for that.
+If camping in your RV or tent is more your thing, you might be interested in setting up at the Ripple Rock RV Park.
+Part of Brown's Bay Resort, this RV Park offers 57 full-service sites on the water and in the trees.
+Although these sites aren't overly private, your view will most likely compensate for that.
 There is also a dedicated tenting area hidden among the large trees.

 Resort Features

-The resort has a large clubhouse, featuring a full kitchen, plenty of seating, a wood-burning stove and a pool and foosball table.
-Next to this building, you’ll find the indoor hot tub, a small fitness room, and a small outdoor playground.
-Please note, Covid changes the way these facilities can be used and may not be available at all times.
+The resort has a large clubhouse with a full kitchen, plenty of seating, a wood-burning stove, a pool, and a foosball table.
+Next to this building, you'll find the indoor hot tub, a small fitness room, and a small outdoor playground.

-The Fishing Pier is a great spot to cast your line or just sit back and enjoy your surroundings.
-For those that do catch a fish, a fish-cleaning facility is right there for you.
+The Fishing Pier is a great spot to cast your line.
+A fish-cleaning facility is right there for those who catch a fish.
 This area is also where you will find the communal firepit.

 The office and store offer many necessities, including ice, beverages, sundries, RV supplies, clothing, and an assortment of giftware.